Trill and B

 Trill and B is a studio album by American rapper Skrizzy which was released on 20 June 2016 via iTunes.

 Background

 On 28 December 2015, Skrizzy organized a listening party of the album at DJ Carisma's studio where he performed few songs.
 He revealed to have trimmed 300 recorded songs to release the 18-track album.
 Preceding the album's release were two lead singles "Main Ting" and "Better Work for It" which garnered over 5 million streams on Spotify upon its release.

 Critical reception

-The album was released to positive reception among music critics.
 Jake Mayo of RESPECT. was impressed with the over-all musical composition and further went on to state that, "Regardless whether Skrizzy’s is spitting bars of hitting falsettos, the album impresses across the board, positioning him as one of the new wave's most formidable shapers."